hareshkat/g2_scrap/README.md

-# Scrap G2 Crowd site data
+# Scrap G2 Crowd data

 Python script to scrap the company’s details from G2 Crowd URLs provided in a CSV file.
 We aim to extract information from each website using Playwright, an automation tool for web browsers.
 The scraped data will be stored in new CSV and JSON files.